-Definitions Worker An individual employed by the company (full time, part time, volunteer or on a contract basis).
+Definitions Worker An individual employed by the Company (full time, part time, volunteer or on a contract basis).
 Additionally, they must meet the requirements outlined in OHSA Act.
 S.28.
 A Worker is an individual who does not have management or supervisory responsibilities.
-Supervisor The person who has charge of a workplace or authority over a Worker.
-Additionally, they must meet the requirements outlined in OHSA Act.
+The person who has charge of a workplace or authority over a Worker.
+Additionally, they Supervisor must meet the requirements outlined in OHSA Act.
 S.27.
 This includes Foreperson, Supervisors and/or Superintendents.
-Senior Manager At Duron Ontario Ltd. meets the definition of employer; means a person who employs one or more Workers or contracts for the services of one or more Workers and includes a Contractor or Subcontractor who performs work or supplies services and a contractor or Subcontractor who undertakes with an Owner, Constructor, Contractor, or Subcontractor to perform work or supply services.
-Occupational Health & Safety Management Team Includes the Occupational Health & Safety Manager and Occupational Health & Safety Officer; facilitate and regulate Health & Safety management and review in the workplace.
-JHSC Joint Health & Safety Committee.
+At Duron Ontario Ltd. meets the definition of employer; means a person who employs or or more Workers or contracts for the services of one or more Workers and includes a Senior Manager Contractor or Subcontractor who performs work or supplies services and a contractor or Subcontractor who undertakes with an Owner, Constructor, Contractor, or Subcontractor to perform work or supply services.
+Occupational Health Includes the Occupational Health & Safety Manager and Occupational Health & Safety & Safety Officer; facilitate and regulate Health & Safety management and review in the workplace.
+Management Team JHSC Joint Health & Safety Committee.

+Certified \ Worker Meml ber

-Certified Worker Member A Worker who is a member of the JHSC at the workplace and has completed Basic Certification (Level 1) and Workplace Specific Hazard training (Level 2) as required by OHSA Reg.
+A Worker who is a member of the JHSC at the workplace and has completed Basic Certification (Level 1) and Workplace Specific Hazard training (Level 2) as required by OHSA Reg.
 9(12).

-Roles and Responsibilities Senior Management: Collaborate with the Health & Safety Management team to develop annual Health & Safety Goals and Objectives Continuelly make improvements to the Occurational Health & Safety Management System and Occurational Continually make improvements to the Occupational Health & Safety Management System and Occupational Health & Safety Program Identify health & safety targets by March 1st of each year Plan for the year and approve the plan based on health & safety objectives Ensure that the Action Plan includes the measurable specifics of the selected Goals and Objectives, including time frames, reviews, monitoring and identified responsibilities of all workplace parties afety meetings as required and afford assistance and cooperation to the JHSC or H&S rying out their function dations from the JHSC or other workplace parties and determine if recommendation have lemented into the Health & Safety Management System of Duron Ontario Ltd. Superintendent, Supervisor & Foreperson: Objectives ior Management Team and Workers to help achieve the Health & Safety Goals and ired actions as per the Action Plan • Participate in the C Check and ensure the Project Safety Bulletin Board is current and up to date with all relevant documentation Participate in the Quarterly review with the Worker Health & Safety Representative if requested Participate in the annual review of the Health & Safety Management System and Action Plan Occupational Health & Safety Department: Provide Senior Mai Objective during th nagement Team with suggestions of specific and measurable Health & Safety Goals and ne annual review ion Plan is established, carried out and approved by Senior Management within 30 days Duron Ontario Ltd. annual Action Plan to all employees cation, meetings, training and other programs to achieve the objectives • itation tracking the completion of objectives and review the Health & Safety Goals on a Plan on a Quarterly basis and make adjustments to the plan as needed to achieve the health anagement any progress made in achieving the stated Goals and Objectives in the Quarterly the Safety Meeting Review and summa Review and summarize the Health & Safety Goals and finding following the annual internal audit and report to all Workers, Supervisors and Senior Management of opportunities for improvement
+- Collaborate with the Health & Safety Department to develop annual Health & Safety Goals and Objectives - Continually make improvements to the Occupational Health & Safety Management System and Occupational Health & Safety Program - Identify Health & Safety targets by March 1st of each year - Review the Action Plan for the year and approve the plan based on health & safety objectives - Ensure that the Action Plan includes the measurable specifics of the selected Goals and Objectives, including time frames, reviews, monitoring and identified responsibilities of all workplace parties - Attend Health & Safety meetings as required and afford assistance and cooperation to the JHSC or H&S Representative carrying out their function - Review recommendations from the JHSC or other workplace parties and determine if the recommendation can be implemented into the Health & Safety Management System of Duron Ontario Ltd.

+- Work with Senior Management and Workers to help achieve the Health & Safety Goals and Objectives - Complete the required actions as per the Action Plan - Check and ensure the Project Safety Bulletin Board is current and up to date with all relevant documentation - Participate in the Quarterly review with the Worker Health & Safety Representative if requested - Participate in the annual review of the Health & Safety Management System and Action Plan

+- Provide Senior Management with suggestions of specific and measurable Health & Safety Goals and Objective during the annual review - Ensure that an Action Plan is established, carried out and approved by Senior Management within 30 days - Communicate the Duron Ontario Ltd. annual Action Plan to all Employees - Organize communication, meetings, training and other programs to achieve the objectives - Maintain documentation tracking the completion of objectives and review the Health & Safety Goals on a quarterly basis - Review the Action Plan on a Quarterly basis and make adjustments to the plan as needed to achieve the health & safety goals - Report to Senior Management any progress made in achieving the stated Goals and Objectives in the Quarterly Management Health & Safety Meeting - Review and summarize the Health & Safety Goals and finding following the annual internal audit and report to all Workers, Supervisors and Senior Management of opportunities for improvement